Cagliari en Sardaigne

 FAQ: where to stay in Cagliari

-Which area for a first time in Cagliari?
+Which area should I stay in on a first visit to Cagliari?

-Where to go out at night in Cagliari?
+Where should I go out in the evening in Cagliari?

-How much does a hotel night cost in Cagliari?
+How much does a night in a hotel cost in Cagliari?

 About the author